mayuri12221/azure-devops/README.md

 Demo

-•	Can find demo inside video folder.
+•	Can find demo inside video folder and at: https://www.youtube.com/watch?v=OBguAnU9SHM
 •	All screenshots can be checked in the screenshot folder.
 •	The Status badge for Github Actions workflow as below